santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 ---
-layout: post
-title: Building Blu - Infrastructure
+title: Building a social media site - Infrastructure
 date:   2017-10-01 11:58:00 +0100
-categories: Blu Cloud Kubernetes dotnetcore CDN DevOps Infrastructure
+categories: GCP Cloud Kubernetes dotnetcore CDN DevOps Infrastructure
 ---

 In the past few days I've been working on setting up the infrastructure for my cloud webapp.
 I chose Google Cloud, because I had no previous experience with it.
 Sounds weird eh?
 You should always choose the right tools for the right job, but in this case it's also a learning experience for me.